Catalogo81/XgileIT-Internship/README.md

     - combination of Abstraction and Encapsulation we get a class.
     - e.g. School bag, phone, ATM, TV, Car

-3. Inheritance (is-a): When a child class inherits properties and behaviours form its parent class
+3. Inheritance (is-a): When a child class inherits properties and behaviours from its parent class
     - parent class is also known as a superclass
     - child class is also known as a derived class
     - Bank Account that has a Business Bank Account and a Personal Bank Account is an example of Inheritance